Why is Physical Education Needed in Schools?

 - working memory (e.g., when you use your working memory you recall and utilize information at the same time.
 For instance, your child is using their working memory as they remember the steps of a recipe while cooking a favorite meal.)

-3. Additionally, children who participate in regular aerobic exercise are shown to take on tasks more independently and rely less on environmental cues and teacher prompting than less active peers.
+3. Children who participate in regular aerobic exercise are shown to take on tasks more independently and rely less on environmental cues and teacher prompting than less active peers.

 Exercise/Movement can be accomplished in a variety of ways before, during, and after school.